trev155/stupefaction/README.md

 ### Requirements so far
 Main packages to install (make sure to do it your virtualenv):
 - tweepy
-- spaCy
+- spacy
 - nltk
 - django
 - mysqlclient

-For spacy, have to download languages:
+- textblob
-`python -m spacy download en`
+- pandas

 ### MySQL setup
 Install MySQL on your machine.